Ending Energy Poverty

 The False Choice

 Some argue that developing nations should leapfrog fossil fuels entirely and go “100% renewables.”
-This argument, however well-intentioned, is not supported by evidence.
+This argument is not supported by evidence.
 Intermittent renewables require grid stability most developing nations do not yet have.
 Battery storage at grid scale remains expensive.
-And as Todd Moss and his colleagues at Energy for Growth Hub have documented extensively, pressuring energy-poor countries to forgo natural gas while wealthy nations built their prosperity on it is not climate justice—it is climate hypocrisy.
+As Energy for Growth Hub has documented, pressuring energy-poor countries to forgo natural gas while wealthy nations built their prosperity on it is not climate justice—it is climate hypocrisy.

 The choice is not between natural gas and a clean energy future.
 It is between natural gas and continued energy poverty, continued coal combustion, and continued preventable death.
 USLNG is not the enemy of the energy transition.
 For billions of people, it is the energy transition.